 oneM2M defines different types of resources that may be used to represent services provided by a device.
 When representing non-oneM2M Proximal IoT services from interworked NoDN(s), proper resource types shall be chosen since the misusage of resource types for representing services may cause interoperability problems.
 General guidelines for resource representation of different services are as follows:

-For device management services: Specialized <mgmtObj> resource types as specified in oneM2M TS-0001 [2] and oneM2M TS-0022 [4], and <mgmtCmd>, <execInstance> as specified in oneM2M TS-0001 [2] shall be used.
-These resources shall be created by the responsible IPE as child resources of the <node> resource which represents the managed device (see clause 7.1).
+For device management services: Up to version 3.0.0 of this document, specialized <mgmtObj> resource types as specified in oneM2M TS-0001 [2] and oneM2M TS-0022 [4], and <mgmtCmd>, <execInstance> as specified in oneM2M TS-0001 [2] shall be used.
+From version ???, specialized <flexContainer> resource types as specified in oneM2M TS-0023 [3], clause 5.8, shall be used.
+These resources shall be created by the responsible IPE as child resources of the <node> resource, or of the [flexNode] child of this <node>, which represents the managed device (see clause 7.1).

-Home appliance services: Specialized <flexContainer> resource types for moduleClasses as specified in oneM2M TS-0023 [3] shall be used to represent those services.
+Services defined in vertical domains specified in oneM2M TS-0023 [3] (agriculture, common, city, health, home, industry, railway, vehicular…): Specialized <flexContainer> resource types for moduleClasses as specified in oneM2M TS-0023 [3] shall be used to represent those services.

 Data management services (not covered by oneM2M TS-0023 [3]): <container>, <contentInstance>, <timeSeries>, <timeSeriesInstance> as specified in oneM2M TS-0001 shall be used.